jhellerstein/hydro/docs/docs/hydro/locations/clusters.md

 let workers: Cluster<Worker> = flow.cluster::<Worker>();
 ```

-We can then instantiate a live collection on the cluster using the same APIs as for processes.
-For example, we can create a stream of integers on the worker cluster.
-If we launch this program, **each** member of the cluster will create a stream containing the elements 1, 2, 3, and 4:
+You can then instantiate a live collection on the cluster using the same APIs as for processes.
+For example, you can create a stream of integers on the worker cluster.
+If you launch this program, **each** member of the cluster will create a stream containing the elements 1, 2, 3, and 4:

 ```rust,no_run
 # use hydro_lang::*;